 - Right-click in Object Manager for access to common worksheet operations, including Delete, Insert, Add, Move, Copy, and Duplicate.

-- NEW: Right-click on a matrix or virtual matrix in Object Manager to Rename.
+- Right-click on a matrix or virtual matrix in Object Manager to Rename.

 Origin Child Windows